mHamzaIqbal1998/MasterPass/README.md

 - Thanks to the developers of Next.js, NextAuth.js, Prisma, and Pscale for their incredible tools and frameworks.
 - UI inspiration from [Shadcn](https://github.com/shadcn-ui)

-## Contact

-For any inquiries or feedback, please contact the project maintainers at [your-email@example.com](mailto:mhamzaiqbal1998@gmail.com).